dwoo-work/time-series-demand-forecasting/README.md

 ### Part 5 - [ARIMA Model] Perform grid search to identify the best possible combination

-Lines 93-94:
+Lines 96-97:
 Set a pre-determined range of values for p, d, q, P, D, and Q.
 ```python
 p = d = q = P = D = Q = range(0, 3)
 S = 12
 ```

-Lines 96-97:
+Lines 99-100:
 Create a variable to store all the possible combinations.
 ```python
 combinations = list(itertools.product(p, d, q, P, D, Q))
 len(combinations)
 ```

-Lines 99-100:
+Lines 102-103:
 Identify all possible non-seasonal and seasonal portion orders.
 ```python
 arima_orders = [(x[0], x[1], x[2]) for x in combinations]
 seasonal_orders = [(x[3], x[4], x[5], S) for x in combinations]
 ```

-Lines 102:
+Lines 105:
 Save the output of the models in a dataframe.
 ```python
 results_data = pd.DataFrame(columns = ['p', 'd', 'q', 'P', 'D', 'Q', 'AIC'])
 ```

-Lines 104-116:
+Lines 107-119:
 Create a function to automatically compute all the combination's AIC, and create an error handling mechanism.
+Running this will take about 1-2 minutes, so please wait for a while.
 ```python
 for i in range(len(combinations)):
     try: